sartios/gatsby-blog-example/content/posts/27-02-2018-react-dom-render/index.md

 ## Server Side Rendering - SSR

-On SSR, server's response to the browser is the HTML of the page that is ready to be rendered.
-In this case the markup should be generated but `ReactDOMServer.renderToString` and/or `ReactDOMServer.renderToStaticMarkup`.
-However, event listeners will not be added if not use ReactDOM.render, but SEO support does not need event listeners.
+On Server Side Rendering the components will be rendered at server and the server will respond an HTML page to the browser.
+In this case the markup should be generated with `ReactDOMServer.renderToString` and/or `ReactDOMServer.renderToStaticMarkup`.
+The responded HTML will not include event listeners but SSR is usually used to render an initial HTML either for SEO or UX and after use ReactDOM.render to mount the application.

 * `renderToString` - renders a React Element to its initial content.
 * `renderToStaticMarkup` - renders a React Element to its initial content excluding React specific attributes.